Persistent Physical Symptoms

 1. Background

 Persistent Physical Symptoms (PPS) account for about 20% to 40% of cases for GPs, and 50% to 60% for hospital doctors.
 Clinical solutions may not always be the best option, and clinicians may feel pressure to prescribe, when support to manage the condition and/or tackle wider issues might be more effective.
-But clinicians struggle to keep up with the non-clinical and community options that might help.

 • Getting involved in local groups and activities